 To improve her authority, she could specify how many years she has been experimenting with elderberry syrup, speak to research that has been done on the syrup’s health benefits or mention a book she has written on her area of expertise.

 Next, let’s take a look at a great example of authority in the SEO space.
-Search Engine Journal has become a source of truth and a go-to resource for SEO news, thanks to its age (launched in 2003) and its extensive community of online marketing experts located all around the world.
+Search Engine Journal has become a source of truth and a go-to resource for SEO news, thanks to its age (launched in 2003) and its extensive community of online marketing experts worldwide.

-While you shouldn’t expect yourself to become the Google of your industry, there’s a lot to be learned from industry leaders about what it looks like to be an authority.
+While you shouldn’t expect yourself to become the Google of your industry, there’s a lot you can learn from industry leaders about what it looks like to be an authority.

 Examples of authoritativeness: